What is phonological awareness?

 • It helps readers understand the alphabetic principle, i.e., that words are made up of multiple sounds, each represented by a letter or letter combination.

-And so it is clear that phonemic awareness is an essential reading skill, but it is not easy:
+Phonemic awareness is an essential reading skill, but not easy:

-• Although there are 26 letters in the English language, there are approximately 40 phonemes, or sound units.
+• There are approximately 40 phonemes or sound units.

 • Sounds are represented in 250 different spellings (e.g., /f/ as in ph, f, gh, ff).

-• The sound units (phonemes) are not inherently obvious and must be taught.
-The sounds that make up words are "coarticulated" that is, they are not distinctly separate from each other.
+• These sound units (phonemes) are "coarticulated," i.e., they are not distinctly separate from each other.

 Phonological Awareness Must Be Automatic

-Reading and listening comprehension require complete automaticity in decoding and in listening.
 If a reader is distracted by the mechanics of decoding, reading comprehension is compromised.
-The brain can learn to decode automatically, but this requires complete language dexterity, i.e., sound phonological awareness.
+The brain can learn to decode automatically, but this requires sound phonological awareness.

 Identifying rhyming words